wepay/yaml-nginx/README.md

 # yaml-nginx

- 	This is a java library which generates configuration file in nginx format given configuration values in YAML.
-It supports all the directives of Nginx specified at https://nginx.org/en/docs.
+ 	This is a java library which generates configuration file in nginx format from YAML.
+ 	It supports all the directives of nginx-1.13.8 specified at https://nginx.org/en/docs.

  	Configuration blocks could be generated at different levels as shown below.

  	* main:  generates main nginx.conf file content.